6 Signs Your Home May Be Too Humid

 High humidity levels can make the whole house feel hotter and more oppressive.
 With a few easy changes, you can start to feel cooler and more comfortable without making any changes to your air conditioning unit.

 Classic Air Conditioning and Heating can help answer any questions you may have regarding a whole-house dehumidification system.
-To find out what we recommend, give us a call today!
+Also contact us for an ac repair in New Braunfels!